wwt/docker-foundations/docker-commands/4_part-iv-run-docker-containers.md

-Create a Container from your Docker Image
+Create and start a Container from your Docker Image

 ```bash
 docker container run -it --name my_cont my_image